studersi/test-4/tutorial-7/README.md

 ###Step 9: Readjusting the anomaly threshold

 Handling false positives is tedious at times.
 However, with the goal of protecting the application, it is most certainly worthwhile.
 When we introduced the statistic script I stated that we should make sure that at least 99.99% of requests pass through the rule set without any false positives.
 The remaining positives, the ones caused by attackers, should be blocked.
 But we are still running with an anomaly limit of 1,000.
 We need to reduce this to a decent level.
 Any limit above 30 or 40 is unlikely to stop anything serious.
 With a threshold of 20, you start to see an effect and then with 10 you get fairly good protection from standard attackers.
 Even if an individual rule only scores 5 points, some attack classes like SQL injections typically trigger multiple alarms, so a limit of 10 catches quite a few attack requests.
 In other categories, the coverage with rules is less extensive.
 This means, the accumulation of multiple rules is less intense.
 So it is perfectly possible to stay beneath a score of 10 with a certain attack payload.
 That's why a limit of 5 for the inbound score and 4 for the outbound score gives you a good level security.
+These are the default values of the CRS.

 But how to lower the limit from 1000 to 5 without harming production?
 It takes a certain trust in your tuning skills to perform this step.
 A more natural approach is to go over multiple iterations: An initial tuning round is performed with a limit of 1,000.
 When the most blatant sources of false positives are eliminated this way, you wait for a given amount of time and then lower the limit to 50 and examine the logs again.
 Tune and reduce to 30, then 20, 10 and finally 5.
 After every reduction, you need to check the new log files and run the statistic script.
 By looking at the statistics, you see what you can expect from a reduction of the limit.
 Let's look once more at the stats we examined before: